Understanding Hidden Inflammation: What You Need to Know

 Microglia release cytokines inside the brain and nervous system.

-This is inflammation — but it is happening at the cellular and nervous system level, not always the systemic level measured by standard lab work.
+This is inflammation, but it is happening at the cellular and nervous system level, not always at the systemic level measured by standard lab work.

 What This Means for Healing